-It doesn’t matter whether you are signed up on Twitter or not; you can undertake a detailed inquiry in the endless stream of tweets by making use of Twitter’s Advanced Search.
+It doesn’t matter whether you are signed up on Twitter or not; you can undertake a detailed inquiry in the endless stream of tweets by using Twitter Advanced Search.
 This golden feature does not require a login to be accessible, and it takes very little time to learn the tricks to make your Twitter search remarkably effective.
 Also learn about how you can schedule Tweets to make your Twitter more organized.

 If you are looking to generate leads on Twitter, you can do so effectively using the advanced search option.
 With 328 million active monthly users, Twitter is a platform that is full of potential for generating genuine leads.
 There are quite amazing opportunities, particularly for brands that want to interact with their followers and customers.

 From targeting the right people to finding leads, from taking feedbacks and reviews to providing customer support, from media mentions to competitor analysis – there are just endless marketing opportunities available on Twitter.
 All of these can be carried out effectively and even automated with a social media scheduler.

 So, what is the catch over here?
 It is difficult to find those opportunities as there are 500 million tweets made each day.
 And, that is easy if you know how to make the most out of this advanced search feature on Twitter.

 In this article, we’ll take you through the why’s and how’s of using Twitter Advanced search.